kgrewee/roobie/README.md

 ```

 ## Components
-Not tested in Angular or React.
+Not tested in any SPA framework, such Angular or React.

 ### Accordion
 Panels of expandable content.